 This is called a sequence.

-Sequencing is in fact involved with the replication of DNA in the reproduction process of all natural life as we know it (photo).
+Sequencing is very commonly used to help create new material for the extension of a work, and it should come as no surprise that it sounds very natural; sequencing is in fact a phenomenon in the living world that's involved with the replication of DNA in the reproduction process of all natural life as we know it (photo).

-For some examples of sequences and how they work, the scores of the Fugues from Op.
-6, 10, 13, 18, 19, 20, and 21 posted on this web site may be consulted [See menu bar, Free Stuff].
+For some examples of sequences and how they work, the scores of this author's Fugues from Op.
+6, 10, 13, 18, 19, 20, 21, 26, and 31 may be consulted.